Den1al/JSShell/README.md

 python run.py
 ```
 ### Navigate with a browser to the server address
-If you running localy, then navigate to `http://localhost:5000` (port can be changed)
+If you running localy, then navigate to `http://localhost:5000` (port and host can of course be changed)

 ### Open the interactive shell
 ```python